rajit-shah/agt/FSSSampleClient/README.txt

  - unzip the compressed .zip file
  - open shell (in linux) or Command (in windows) and browse into the unzipped location
  - locate sample-client.jar or sample-client.bat file
- - run java -jar file-scanner-service.jar {path} or sample-client.bat {path} to run the client
+ - run java -jar sample-client.jar {path} or sample-client.bat {path} to run the client

 Note: The client takes a directory path as an argument.
 The client, by default, tries to connect to the service running at localhost:8080.

 Requirements to run: